-The aim of this nurse-led clinic was to provide more patient-centered care and education, thus including listening to, informing and involving patients in their care.
-This has been suggested by the Association of Cardiovascular Nursing and Allied Professions (ACNAP).
-In order to achieve an appropriate ESC guideline implementation, we used the ‘Be Guidelines Smart Toolkit’, developed by the ACNAP11.
+11

-Additionally, we included a group of patients with AF under treatment with VKAs during at least the previous 6 months who were already followed-up in the outpatient cardiology clinic or the anticoagulation clinic.
-This was only to allow comparisons, but at this was not a randomized trial, no randomization was performed.
+Additionally, we included a group of patients with AF who were under treatment with VKAs during at least the previous 6 months.
+Therefore, these were not anticoagulation naïve AF patients and were already followed-up in the outpatient cardiology clinic or the anticoagulation clinic.
+This was only to allow comparisons between baseline clinical characteristics, quality of anticoagulation and clinical outcomes suffered, but as this was not a randomized trial, no randomization was performed.
 These patients had to sign the inform consent, but were followed according to the routine clinical practice through routine visits to the outpatient cardiology clinic or the primary care physician, and not in the nurse-led AF clinic.
-The information was collected from the hospital electronic medical records or, when unavailable, by telephone interview.
+Visits were scheduled every 15 minutes.
+In this group of patients, the information was collected from the hospital electronic medical records or, when unavailable, by telephone interview.
 No specific follow-up visits were performed regarding the study.